Respiratory tract infection

-Respiratory tract infections (RTIs) are infectious diseases involving the respiratory tract.
+Respiratory tract infections (RTIs) are infectious diseases involving the lower or upper respiratory tract.
 An infection of this type usually is further classified as an upper respiratory tract infection (URI or URTI) or a lower respiratory tract infection (LRI or LRTI).
 Lower respiratory infections, such as pneumonia, tend to be far more severe than upper respiratory infections, such as the common cold.

 Types

 Upper respiratory tract infection

 The upper respiratory tract is considered the airway above the glottis or vocal cords; sometimes, it is taken as the tract above the cricoid cartilage.
 This part of the tract includes the nose, sinuses, pharynx, and larynx.

 Typical infections of the upper respiratory tract include tonsillitis, pharyngitis, laryngitis, sinusitis, otitis media, certain influenza types, and the common cold.
 Symptoms of URIs can include cough, sore throat, runny nose, nasal congestion, headache, low-grade fever, facial pressure, and sneezing.

 Lower respiratory tract infection

 The lower respiratory tract consists of the trachea (windpipe), bronchial tubes, bronchioles, and the lungs.

-Lower respiratory tract infections are generally more severe than upper respiratory infections.
+Lower respiratory tract infections (LRIs) are generally more severe than upper respiratory infections.
 LRIs are the leading cause of death among all infectious diseases.
 The two most common LRIs are bronchitis and pneumonia.
 Influenza affects both the upper and lower respiratory tracts, but more dangerous strains such as the highly pernicious H5N1 tend to bind to receptors deep in the lungs.